IaaS Cloud Scalability

 - Spot Instances: Use spot instances for non-critical workloads to take advantage of lower pricing.

-- Monitor and Optimize: Use cost management tools to track spending and identify areas for optimization.
+- Monitor Usage: Use monitoring tools to track resource consumption and identify cost-saving opportunities.

 Related: